Shibata Katsuie: Early life

+Service under Nobunaga

+Due to his identity, he didn't hold any important position during the Battle of Okehazama against the Saitō clan.
+But he was ordered to be a Bugyō in 1565.

-In late 1568, Katsuie, along with Hosokawa Fujitaka, Hachiya Yoritaka, Mori Yoshinari and Sakai Masahisa attacked Iwanari Tomomichi at Shōryūji Castle.
+In late 1568, Katsuie was pardoned by Nobunaga, along with Hosokawa Fujitaka, Hachiya Yoritaka, Mori Yoshinari and Sakai Masahisa attacked Iwanari Tomomichi at Shōryūji Castle.

 In 1570, while the Oda–Tokugawa coalition fought at the Battle of Anegawa against the Asakura and Azai clans, Katsuie was at Chōkō-ji castle, under siege by 4,000 soldiers of the Rokkaku clan.
 Katsuie eventually won via an all-out attack, forcing the Rokkaku to retreat.
 This action, along with a series of brilliant victories, gained him renown as the "Oni Shibata", or "Demon Shibata".

 In 1571, he fought in the first Siege of Nagashima and was severely wounded.

 In 1573, when Shogun Ashikaga Yoshiaki, who was protected by the Mori clan, built an anti-Nobunaga network, Katsuie fought against Yoshiaki's forces in various places including Omi Province and Settsu Province as a powerful military commander of the Oda army.
-Later, He took part in the Siege of Ichijodani Castle and also in the Second Siege of Nagashima right after that, but he pulled back again.
+Later, He took part in the siege of Ichijodani Castle and also in the Second Siege of Nagashima right after that, but he pulled back again.

 In 1574, he took part in the third Siege of Nagashima.
 He commanded the right wing among the three groups along with Sakuma Nobumori.

 In 1575, he fought in the Battle of Nagashino against Takeda Katsuyori.
+He and Hashiba Hideyoshi protected the left flank.

 In 1576, after gaining control of Echizen, he took command of Kitanosho Castle (Hokujō) and was ordered to conquer the Hokuriku region.

 In 1577, Nobunaga sent an army led by Shibata Katsuie and some of his most experienced generals to reinforce Shigetsura from Noto province against Uesugi Kenshin at the Battle of Tedorigawa.

 In 1580, he led an army, which included his general Sakuma Morimasa in a fight against the Kaga Ikko-ikki at Kanazawa Gobo.

 In 1581, after controlling Noto, he began a campaign against Etchū Province along with Maeda Toshiie, Sassa Narimasa and Fuwa Mitsuharu.